-- Using an array as a backing store of data involves shifting elements around - this kind of code is ripe for off-by-one errors! - With good member variable member choices, most public methods are relatively straightforward to implement. - We've now gained an appreciation for why insertion/removal on Vectors is an "expensive" $O(n)$ operation.
+- Using an array for storing data involves shifting elements around - this kind of code is ripe for off-by-one errors! - With good member variable member choices, most public methods are relatively straightforward to implement. - We've now gained an appreciation for why insertion/removal on Vectors is an "expensive" $O(n)$ operation.